lawmana/EV333_AtmosphericScience/README.md

 `cd` means change directory.
 The command `pwd` will print your current working directory.
 The command `ls` (MacOS/Linux) or `dir` (Windows) will list all the files and directories in the working directory.

 ## 7. Launch Jupyter Notebook and test your installation

+1. Download the Notebook `EV333_Test_Required_Packages.ipynb` from this GitHub repository and transfer it to your `EV333_AtmosphericDynamics` directory.

-While in the `EV333_AtmosphericDynamics` directory, launch Jupyter Notebook by entering following in the terminal:
+2. Navigate to your `EV333_AtmosphericDynamics` directory using the command line.
+Then launch Jupyter Notebook by entering following in the terminal:
 ```
 jupyter notebook
 ```
 This will launch a new tab in your browser.

-1. Open the Notebook: `EV333_Test_Required_Packages.ipynb`
+3. Open the Notebook: `EV333_Test_Required_Packages.ipynb`
-2. Run the first cell.
+4. Run the first cell by clicking the play button.
 This will check if NumPy, Xarray, Matplotlib, Cartopy SciPy, cmocean, and the NetCDF4 packages are successfully installed.
 If you receive an `N` for any package, double check that you installed the package in your Atmo_EV333 environment.
 A `Y` for everything means you're ready to go!

 ## 8. Create a reference guide for launching Jupyter Notebook